chromebrew/chromebrew/README.md

 ------------
 Open the terminal with Ctrl+Alt+T and type `shell`.

-If this command returns `Unknown command: 'wget'` please have a second look at the prerequisites and make sure your chromebook is in developer mode.
+If this command returns `Unknown command: 'wget'` please have a second look at the prerequisites and make sure your Chromebook is in developer mode.

 Then download and run the installation script